 However, these two switches do effectively remove all power from the lathe motor & the associated control circuitry.

-CAUTION: Spindle accessories must be properly tightened as dynamically-braked stops may cause them to spinoff.
+WARNING: Spindle accessories must be properly tightened as dynamically-braked stops may cause them to spinoff.

 Timing Pulleys & Belt

 Tramming the 28L050 timing pulley in the six-inch 4-jaw chuck.

 28 = number of teeth (t), L = 3/8" tooth pitch, & 050 = 1/2" belt width.
 OD = 3.312".

 Boring-out the 16L050 timing pulley to 0.6245" ID for the DC motor shaft using the four-inch 4-jaw chuck.

 16 = number of teeth (t), L = 3/8" tooth pitch, & 050 = 1/2" belt width.
 OD = 1.8825".

 Keyways were broach cut.
 The small pulley has 2, 10-32 set screws, one of which clamps down the key.

 The larger pulley is held on via a nut that can be locked.
 The small ID is imperial & the larger ID is metric.

 Since I have only one large lathe, these parts had to be machined before it was disassembled.